 Let us see a step-by-step procedure via using CLI.
-There are some pre-requisite which need to be satisfied before you can make this happen.
+There are some pre-requisite that need to be satisfied before you can make this happen.

 First Pre-requisite: direct root login must be enabled or you have root-level access to the ESXi server.